Create a model in Amazon SageMaker AI with ModelBuilder

 to/dev/nvme2n1

-so you can fully utilize the 256 GB SageMaker volume.
+so you can fully utilize the 256 GB SageMaker AI volume.
 For more details, see documentation about how to move your Docker directory.
 Stop Docker with the following command:

 sudo service docker stop